 We are pleased to offer a Student Fellowship Program for gifted and aspiring students of instrumental music.

-In our sixty years, Orchestra Toronto has a long tradition of fostering young musicians through a variety of programs.
+In our more than sixty year history, Orchestra Toronto has a long tradition of fostering young musicians through a variety of programs.
 A student fellowship is a short-term membership in the orchestra designed to give emerging new talent the opportunity to play with a high-level orchestra and gain rare orchestral experience.
-The student fellows also have the opportunity to work with a professional artistic and administrative team and perform with the orchestra in the George Weston Recital Hall at the Toronto Centre for the Arts with a professional production team.
-The student fellowship length is usually for one concert cycle however they are sometimes extended and the fellow may be permitted to join as a full member of the orchestra in special circumstances.
+Student fellows also have the opportunity to work with a professional artistic and administrative team and perform with the orchestra in the George Weston Recital Hall at the Toronto Centre for the Arts with a professional production team.
+The student fellowship length is usually for one concert cycle; however they are sometimes extended and the fellow may be permitted to join as a full member of the orchestra in special circumstances.

 In the student fellowship program, Orchestra Toronto provides a professional mentor from within the orchestra for each student, typically a desk partner or of the same instrument.
-That mentor provides professional support of a musical and deportment nature to the student fellow for their duration in the orchestra.
-Our Music Director, Kevin Mallon and our Executive Director, Jennie Worden also provide some individual professional mentoring, providing professional insight and advice tailored to the strengths of each fellow with the goal of their professional development.
-Student Fellows have their membership fees waived and would be recognized in our concert programs.
+That mentor provides professional support of a musical and deportment nature to the student fellow for their time in the orchestra.
+Our Interim Music Director, Michael Newnham and our Executive Director, Jennie Worden also provide some individual professional mentoring, providing professional insight and advice tailored to the strengths of each fellow with the goal of their professional development.
+Student Fellows have their membership fees waived and are recognized in our concert programs.
 There is also be an opportunity for student fellows to take part in some of the small ensembles that form for OT outreach activities, giving them an opportunity to gain experience in chamber music as well as large orchestral works.

 The current requirements for student fellows are;